mrpotatoes/cheatsheets/README.md

 - Change prefix to "`/cheatsheet`"
 - Pagination on the category pages
 - Cleanup code
+- Add tags page
+- Add tag list to posts
+- Search
+- Description for landing pages in frontmatter

 ### Future Plugins
 These are plugins that I'm ineresting in playing with.
 Will not spend more than 2 hours on each to test them out.
 Unless, of course, they are priority such as a search plugins.